SSJNM/multinode_k8s_aws_kubeadm/README.md

 Algorithm
 -------------
+- Firstly download all the required roles in respective roles/ folder
-- First of all fill up the needed fields in vars file in all the three roles
+- Fill up the needed fields in vars file in all the three roles
 - Do or Don't make any changes in the playbook file
 - Make sure your AWS credentials are exported in the form of environmental variables
 - Copy the aws private key into credentials folder with chmod 600 permissions